How much does junk removal cost?

 The cost of municipal trash removal varies widely, but most people already pay about $14 a month for regular service.
 Just be aware that the amount of junk you can get rid of this way is often limited.

-Exactly what you can leave out on the curb for pickup depends on where you live.
+Exactly what you can leave out on the curb for pickup depends on where you live, too.
 In New York City, you can toss out a mattress, box spring or futon with your regular trash if you seal the items in a plastic bag.
-However, in Missouri’s St. Louis County, bulk items are only collected at no cost twice a year (arrangements can be made at other times for a fee).
+However, in Missouri’s St. Louis County, bulk items are only collected for free twice a year (arrangements can be made at other times for a fee).
 And in San Diego, California, you have to take appliances to a waste disposal center for recycling yourself.

 As a rule of thumb, anything you can’t fit in your trash can is considered a bulky item that may not be picked up by your regular garbage collectors.
-E-waste, such as computers and TVs, usually isn't included in regular trash pickup either — it can contain environmentally hazardous materials like arsenic, mercury or lead.
+E-waste, such as computers and TVs, is usually not included in regular trash pickup either because it can contain environmentally hazardous materials, like arsenic, mercury or lead.

 Your best bet for figuring out what your city trash removal service will pick up is to contact your local disposal facility.